thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ## CBOR Tag Registrations

-IANA is requested to allocate the following tag in the "CBOR Tags" registry
+IANA is requested to allocate the following tags in the "CBOR Tags" registry
 {{!IANA.cbor-tags}}, preferably with the specified value:

 | Tag | Data Item | Semantics |